Bitcoin's Bad Reputation: The Truth Behind The Sensationalism

 The banks’ customers are already doing the same bad things at a much grander scale, the banks just can’t make such a direct link between them and their customers most of the time.
 So they kid themselves into thinking that the problem doesn’t exist for them in the first place.

-Many of the decision-makers in the banks also seem to mistakenly believe that Bitcoin has some inherent characteristic that makes it more prone for illegal use versus other ‘more innovative’ decentralized digital currencies.
+Many of the decision-makers in the banks also seem to mistakenly believe that Bitcoin has some inherent characteristic that makes it more prone for illegal use versus other ‘more innovative’ decentralized cryptocurrencies.

 This is not the case.
 The only reason why Bitcoin sometimes appears worse is because it was the first one used, and still is the most popular.
 Any similar mechanism will run into the exact same problems in the future, just calling it by a different name doesn’t make that problem go away.